NodeppOfficial/.github/profile/README.md

 ## Our Mission

 The Nodepp Project isn't just another set of libraries; it’s a groundbreaking paradigm shift.
-We are dedicated to empowering developers from frontend wizards to back-end gurus to create robust, scalable, and efficient applications with unparalleled ease.
-Don't trust us? just take a look at our `hello-world http server` looks like:
+We are dedicated to empowering developers from frontend wizards to backend gurus to create robust, scalable, and efficient applications with unparalleled ease.
+Don't trust us? just take a look at our `hello-world` http server:

 ```cpp
 #include <nodepp/nodepp.h>